frontenddogma/web-development-glossary/manuscript/v.md

 Virtual inheritance
 : A C++ technique that ensures only one copy of a base class’s member variables are inherited by grandchild-derived classes.
 Without virtual inheritance, if two classes `B` and `C` inherit from a class `A`, and a class `D` inherits from both `B` and `C`, then `D` will contain two copies of `A`’s member variables: one via `B`, and one via `C`.
 These will be accessible independently, using scope resolution.
 Instead, if classes `B` and `C` inherit virtually from class `A`, then objects of class `D` will contain only one set of the member variables from class `A`.
 This feature is most useful for multiple inheritance, as it makes the virtual base a common subobject for the deriving class and all classes that are derived from it.&nbsp;[†](#w-virtual-inheritance)

+Virtual LAN
+: A broadcast domain that is partitioned and isolated in a computer network at the data link layer (OSI model layer 2).
+VLANs work by applying tags to network frames and handling these tags in networking systems, creating the appearance and functionality of network traffic that is physically on a single network but acts as if it was split between separate networks.
+In this way, VLANs can keep network applications separate despite being connected to the same physical network, and without requiring multiple sets of cabling and networking devices to be deployed.&nbsp;[†](#w-vlan)

 Virtual Machine
 : An emulation of a computer system.
 Virtual machines are based on computer architectures and provide functionality of a physical computer.
 Their implementations may involve specialized hardware, software, or a combination.
 There are different kinds of virtual machines, each with different functions: System virtual machines (also termed full virtualization VMs) provide a substitute for a real machine; process virtual machines, on the other hand, are designed to execute computer programs in a platform-independent environment.&nbsp;[†](#w-virtual-machine)